 - Melt the butter in a medium-sized pot on medium-low heat.

-- Remove from the heat and mix in the sugar and then stir in the eggs until smooth.
+- Remove from the heat and mix in the sugar and cocao powder.

-- Add the flour to the cocoa mixture.
+- Add the flour mixture to the butter and sugar.

 - Stir in the nuts and chocolate chips.